 - Cool Starship: The mushroom-like fusion-powered ship that carries the last vestiges of human civilization to the stars, with a front shield to protect it from impacts at the speeds she can reach and doughnut-shaped jettisonable fuel tanks You can build a similar one at game's end instead of terra-forming your planet and left out to keep colonizing the galaxy.

-- Expy: The planets featured there are based on Real Life Solar System bodies including all the terrestrial planets except Earth, two moonsnote , two minor planetsnote , and two gas giantsnote .
+- Expy: The planets featured there are based on Real Life Solar System bodies including all the terrestrial planets except Earth, two moonsnote , two minor planetsnote , and three gas giantsnote .
 In fact, if was not for the mention of an interstellar ship and the fate of Earth the game could perfectly pass for one of Solar System colonization.

 - Guide Dang It!: Sort of.
 At the start of the game, you have four interstellar probes for scanning a decent list of star systems, and only a portion of them have habitable planets at all.
 If you are hunting for a specific planet archetype, you need trial and error or a guide.
 But you can easily tell which systems have zero inhabitable planets based on the stars' mass.
 Anything outside of about 0.7 to 1.3 will be too dissimilar to Earth's star and will not host any human-friendly planets.
 This data is provided before committing any probes.